Alex Grant (soccer)

-Alexander Ian Grant (born 23 January 1994) is an Australian footballer who plays as a defender for K League 1 club Pohang Steelers.
+Alexander Ian Grant (born 23 January 1994) is a professional soccer player who plays as a defender for A-League club Sydney FC.
+Born in England, he has represented Australia at youth level.

-Career
+Club career

 Portsmouth

 Grant signed a two-year scholarship with Portsmouth in July 2010.
 He progressed through reserve and academy sides, and appeared on the bench against Nottingham Forest, on 28 April 2012.

 In his next season, on 14 August, he made his professional debut, acting as a starter in a Football League Cup match against Plymouth Argyle.

 On 20 December, he was loaned to Eastleigh in a one-month deal.
-He made his debut on New Year's Day, against Salisbury.
+He made his debut on New Year's Day, against Salisbury City.

 On 24 January 2013, he joined Havant & Waterlooville on a one-month loan deal.
 He joined Hawks as a replacement for fellow Portsmouth player Dan Butler, who gained first team action at Pompey.
 He made his Hawks debut two days later, in a 0–0 away draw against Dorchester Town.
 He scored his first goal for Hawks on 16 April, against Dover Athletic.